turkeryilmaz/openairinterface5g/doc/episys/README_SL.md

 The USRPs can be connected through either cable or over-the-air medium.
 In a case of cable connectivity, an attenuator can be used in lab environment to simulate real-world signal loss conditions.

-#### 5.4.1 **Setting of attenuation:**
+#### 5.4.1 **Set the Attenuation Value**

-In order to set the attenuation for each channel you have to run this command
+In order to set the attenuation for each channel, run the following command.
 ```
 curl http://169.254.10.10/:CHAN:<channel number>:SETATT:<attenuation in dB>
 ```
-for example: to set attenuation of channels 1 to 4 to 30 dB:
+An example command is shown below, where we are setting the attenuation of channels 1 to 4 to 30 dB.
 ```
 curl http://169.254.10.10/:CHAN:1:2:3:4:SETATT:30
 ```
-In order to read current attenuation of each channel,
+Additionally, if you want to view the current attenuation values for each channel, run the folloiwng command.
 ```
 curl http://169.254.10.10/:ATT?
 ```